dome9/cloud-bots-azure/README.md

 On CloudGuard you must add remediation definitions to rules in a compliance ruleset.
 Refer to the latest CloudGuard documentation on how to do this (https://sc1.checkpoint.com/documents/CloudGuard_Dome9/Documentation/PostureManagement/Remediation.html?tocpath=Posture%20Management%7C_____5#).

-## Configure the remediations
+## Configure the Remediation

 Follow these steps in your CloudGuard account to tag the compliance rules & rulesets to use bots as a remediation step.

-1. In the CloudGuard web app, navigate to the Remediation page in the Posture Management menu.
+1. In the CloudGuard web app, navigate to the **Remediation** page in the Posture Management menu.

-2. Click Create New Remediation, in the upper right.
+2. Click **Create New Remediation**, in the upper right.

 3. Select the rules for which the remediation applies, from the given options.
 The options can be combined, and the effective rules on which the remediation applies are the combination of all the selected options.
-    - a Ruleset (mandatory)
+    - A Ruleset (mandatory)
-    - a specific Rule in the ruleset (optional, if missing, all rules are implied)
+    - A specific Rule in the ruleset (optional, if missing, all rules are implied)
-    - a specific Entity, by its entity ID (optional, if missing, all entities are implied); this selects all rules involving the selected entities
+    - A specific Entity, by its entity ID (optional, if missing, all entities are implied); this selects all rules involving the selected entities
-    - a specific Cloud Account, this applies the remediation to rules in the selected ruleset only when the ruleset is applied to the selected cloud accounts.
+    - A specific Cloud Account, this applies the remediation to rules in the selected ruleset only when the ruleset is applied to the selected cloud accounts.
     - Select the CloudBot, from the list.
 If the cloudbot is not in the list, select Custom, and then add the name of the cloudbot, along with the runtime arguments.
 The cloudbot must be deployed in the selected cloud account, in the same folder as the other bots.
-    - Add a comment (optional) and then click Save.
+    - Add a comment and then click **Save**.

 ## Configure a Continuous Compliance policy